hackdaymanifesto/site/index.markdown

 DPI should not be used.

+### Ethernet to the Chair _Optional_

+In case of WiFi collapse (or if you can't provide adequate WiFi at all) you should have ethernet available at the chairs.
+Have at least fast ethernet feeding into a gigabit backbone arranged in an (extended) star topology.
+If you go ethernet-only, announce this up-front.
+Regardless if you provide cables or attendees bring their own, you should have a big pile of spare cables at the venue.

 ### Single subnet _Optional_

 Both wifi and ethernet should share a single subnet, allowing devices to communicate regardless of how they are connected to the network.

-### Ethernet to the Chair _Optional_

-In case of WiFi collapse you should have ethernet available at the chairs, at least fast ethernet feeding into a gigabit backbone arranged in a star or extended star topology.

 ## Power